 After living in Washington DC, the calm of Kyoto was a real shock to me at first, but now I’ve found how to enjoy the city.
 It is probably the most peaceful city I have ever experienced in my life.

-Find out more about the Joint Degree Program and the Global Studies Major from the perspective of the students themselves:
+Find out more about the Joint Degree Program and the Global Studies Major from the perspective of the students and faculty themselves: